mdxld/mdx/reference/ai-sdk.md

       },
       // client-side tool that is automatically executed on the client:
       getLocation: {
-        description:
-          'Get the user location.
+        description: 'Get the user location.
 Always ask for confirmation before using this tool.',
         parameters: z.object({}),
       },
     },
-  });
+  })

-  return result.toDataStreamResponse();
+  return result.toDataStreamResponse()
 }
 ```